Bosco-Muthini/Bosco-Muthini/README.md

-I'm Bosco Muthoini Kavisu a software engineer living in Nairobi Kenya.
+I'm Bosco Muthini Kavisu a software engineer living in Nairobi Kenya.
 Currently, I am experienced in front-end and backend web development with Django, HTML and CSS.
 I'm very passionate about Python.
 My passive hobbies is travelling and watching movie.
 My focus is on:
 .Django framework,Javascript.
 .Flutter (Android/IOS)